 Marketing Doesn't Create Satisfaction — It Reveals It

+A megaphone is a double-edged sword.
 Every highlight reel you post and every public testimonial you invite is essentially asking the community to weigh in on your reputation.
 If your parent experience is strong, those posts become magnets for praise.
 If there's underlying dissatisfaction, the same posts can backfire — an unhappy parent scrolling past a polished social post sees the gap between your image and their reality, and sometimes decides to say something about it in the comments.

 Before you turn up the volume on visibility — or ask for that public stamp of approval — get certain about the foundation.
 Ask yourself: If ten more families walked through our doors tomorrow, would they experience exactly what we promise?